sqrl/resume/resume.md

 2012-2015
 :   *Software Engineer and Manager/Tech Lead for [WibiData, Inc](https://www.wibidata.com)* (San Francisco).

-    As the fourth employee at a Big Data startup, I helped grow the company from six people to over forty, surviving one name change and three changes of logos.
-Technical responsibilities revolved around the development of a personalization platform and applications on top of Hadoop, HBase, and Cassandra.
+    Fourth employee at a Big Data startup that grew to over forty, surviving one name change and three changes to the logo.
+Technical work was the development of a platform for personalized applications on top of Hadoop, HBase, and Cassandra.

-    I was the project/tech lead on the effort to open source our technology, responsible for breaking down the large effort into manageable, prioritized tasks for the entire team.
+    I was the project/tech lead on the effort to open source our software stack, responsible for breaking down the entire effort into manageable, prioritized tasks for the team.
 This was the beginning of the [Kiji Project](https://github.com/kijiproject).
-I also was the tech lead on our earliest real time scoring component,
+Later, I also was the tech lead on our earliest real time scoring component, [Kiji Scoring](https://github.com/kijiproject/kiji-scoring)
-    [Kiji Scoring](https://github.com/kijiproject/kiji-scoring)

     As we grew, I transitioned to a dual technical-managerial role, managing